 In a bulldozer bucket.

 Took a $20 ferry ride to an island off the coast of Italy in the hopes to find some unspoiled nature, didn't, headed to Rome with a different plan.

 On the ground in the walled in courtyard of a fancy church in the middle of the city.

 It rained all night and all day.
 Headed out of the city to a lake about 20 miles north to find some nature and maybe a swim.
 Right now, I got more funk than

 June 4th, 2007, Rome, Italy

-Got cleaned up yesterday at a little campground by the lake, still not natural fix.
+Got cleaned up, yesterday, at a little campground by the lake, still haven't found any pristine nature.
 Grabbed the train back to Rome.
 There's a lot history to see here, so I

 I'm not much of a tourist.

 Got up real early and walked through the Vatican when it was empty and quiet.
 Bagged the Sistine Chapel, though I really wanted to see Michaelangelo's